Mallikarjuna jyotirling

 • Location: Srisaila Devasthanam, Srisailam, Andhra Pradesh 518101

-• Festivals: Shivratri, For Other Festival Detail Click here
+• Festivals: Shivratri, For Other Festival Details Click here

-• Main Deity: Lord Shiv For Other Festival Detail Click here
+• Main Deity: Lord Shiv For Other Festival Details Click here

 • Languages: Telugu, English & Hindi